 Divorce is the breakdown of marriage.

-Decree Nisi is an extremely important stage in divorce proceedings as it marks the first opportunity that a court can review any financial agreement you may have made with your spouse, although, of course, negotiations can begin before the petition is even presented.
+The Conditional Order is an extremely important stage in divorce proceedings as it marks the first opportunity that a court can review any financial agreement you may have made with your spouse, although, of course, negotiations can begin before the application is even presented.
 For more information on financial matters and the orders a court can make, please refer to the Financial Matters section of this site.

 Here to Help